amabnl/amadeus-ws-client/docs/samples/masterpricertravelboard.rst

 Return NDC recommendations only
 ===============================

-If need to get only NDC recommendations enought to add only one flag to the request options:
+If need to get only NDC recommendations is enough to add only one flag to the request options:

 .. code-block:: php